BestTimesToVisit.com Logo

 What is the best time of year to visit Hanoi for pleasant weather and fewer crowds?

 For the most comfortable weather and fewer crowds, aim for autumn (September to November) or spring (March to May).
-These shoulder seasons offer warm, sunny days perfect for exploring, with less rain than the summer and fewer tourists than the peak winter holiday season.
-You'll still find some rain, so pack accordingly!
+These shoulder seasons offer warm, sunny days and cooler evenings, perfect for exploring.
+While it's still tourist season, it's significantly less busy than the peak summer months.

 What are some local customs or etiquette tips I should be aware of when visiting Hanoi?